lydtechconsulting/component-test-framework/README.md

 [[Back To Top](README.md#component-test-framework)]

 # Supported Resources:
+The current list of supported resources / features / backing services is currently as follows.
+New features are continuously being added.
+Please keep an eye out here for more additions
 - Configurable number of instances of the service under test.
 - Additional containers (simulators/services)
 - Kafka broker (standard or native build)